nomemory/andreinc-site/_posts/2024-03-28-programming-projects-ideas.md

 Bonus: Thoroughly testing your DHT will be a journey in itself.

-<sup>Don't get motivated if you get stuck or the result is terrible!</sup>
+<sup>Don't get demotivated if you get stuck or the result is terrible!</sup>

 ---